-Given the absence of a public trading market of our common stock, prior to the Merger, and in accordance with the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held Company Equity Securities Issued as Compensation ("Practice Aid"), our board of directors exercised reasonable judgment and considered numerous objective and subjective factors to determine the best estimate of the fair value of our common stock at each grant date.
+Given the absence of a public trading market of our common stock, prior to the Merger, and in accordance with the Practice Aid, our board of directors exercised reasonable judgment and considered numerous objective and subjective factors to determine the best estimate of the fair value of our common stock at each grant date.
 These factors include:

-- •contemporaneous valuations of our common stock performed by independent third-party specialists; - •the prices, rights, preferences, and privileges of our convertible preferred stock relative to those of our common stock; - •the prices paid for common or convertible preferred stock sold to third-party investors by us and prices paid in secondary transactions for shares repurchased by us in arm's-length transactions, including any tender offers, if any; - •the lack of marketability inherent in our common stock; - ·our actual operating and financial performance; - •our current business conditions and projections; - •the hiring of key personnel and the experience of our management; - •the history of the Company and the introduction of new products; - •our stage of development; - •the likelihood of achieving a liquidity event, such as an initial public offering (IPO), a merger, or acquisition of our company given prevailing market conditions; - •the operational and financial performance of comparable publicly traded companies; and - •the U.S. and global capital market conditions and overall economic conditions.
+- · contemporaneous valuations of our common stock performed by independent third-party specialists; - the prices, rights, preferences, and privileges of our convertible preferred stock relative to those of our common stock; - the prices paid for common or convertible preferred stock sold to third-party investors by us and prices paid in secondary transactions for shares repurchased by us in arm's-length transactions, including any tender offers, if any; - the lack of marketability inherent in our common stock; - our actual operating and financial performance; - our current business conditions and projections; - the hiring of key personnel and the experience of our management; - the history of the Company and the introduction of new products; - our stage of development; - the likelihood of achieving a liquidity event, such as an initial public offering (IPO), a merger, or acquisition of our company given prevailing market conditions; - the operational and financial performance of comparable publicly traded companies; and - the U.S. and global capital market conditions and overall economic conditions.